A leafy green plant containing stimulant drugs

-What does Khat look like?
+What does it look like?

 Khat is a stimulant and chewing it can:

-- Make people more alert and talkative
+- make people more alert and talkative

-- Produce feelings of elation
+- produce feelings of elation

-- Suppress the appetite
+- suppress the appetite

-- Produce a feeling of calm if it's chewed over a few hours, with some describing it as being 'blissed out'
+- produce a feeling of calm if it's chewed over a few hours, with some describing it as being 'blissed out'

 Because khat is a plant, some people think that it is safe to use.
-But using any drug involves risk.
-Here’s what it could do to you:
+But using any drug involves risks.

 - You may develop insomnia and short-lived states of confusion.